 If you think about us in our midlife prime as we are, I know that I am not running as fast now as I ran ten years ago.
 There is a change in me over a decade that’s noticeable so that probably means I’m measuring my life expectancy in decades.
 The time will come when my running times are going to be a deteriorating year on year and then I know that I’m measuring in years not decades.

 If I have a serious illness where actually this month I’m not as strong as I was six months ago, then the changes that are happening within a year and now we’re talking about months into years and by the time changes are observable, month by month.
 We’re talking about counting in months.

-Then we find people who are more and more weary even week by week and so now we are talking about weeks into days possibly.
+Then we find people who are wearier and wearier even week by week and so now we are talking about weeks into days possibly.
 It’s a way of guesstimating by watching what’s happening to this person.
 There are illnesses that are more predictable than that and I’m thinking about particularly if you got really elderly relatives who managed to collect a whole assortment of illnesses.

-The thing that is difficult about that is that it tends to be a very slow decline, a gradually sloping hill rather than much more obvious decline for example, end stage cancer.
+The thing that is difficult about that is that it tends to be a very slow decline, a gradually sloping hill rather than a much more obvious decline, for example, end-stage cancer.
 You can have a crisis where the elderly relative is rushed into hospital and they almost die but now they are not well enough to get back to their own homes, now what are you going to do?
 I always promised my mom that she will never go into a home but actually I haven’t got a spare room in my house.

 Sometimes logistically, love is not enough.
 We’ve got to be really practical and if this is going to be for the long haul, our job might be to continue to be the loving relative and not the exhausted carer.
 Sometimes letting the other people take the caring burdens so that we can continue to pitch up and maintain our relationship with that person and all of our other responsibilities might be the way of doing it but it makes people feel terribly guilty.